-Because prostate cancer often grows very slowly, some men (especially those who are older or have other serious health problems) might never need treatment for their prostate cancer.
-Instead, their doctors may recommend approaches known as watchful waiting or active surveillance.
-(Other terms sometimes used include observation or expectant management.)
+Because prostate cancer often grows very slowly, some men (especially those who are older or have other serious health problems) who have it might never need treatment.
+Instead, their doctors may recommend observation (sometimes called watchful waiting) or active surveillance.

-No matter which term your doctor uses, it’s very important for you to understand exactly what he or she means when they refer to it.
+No matter which term your doctor uses, it’s very important for you to understand exactly what they mean when they refer to it.

 One of these approaches might be recommended if your cancer:

 They are not likely to be good options if you have a fast-growing cancer (for example, a high Gleason score) or if the cancer is likely to have spread outside the prostate (based on PSA levels).
 Men who are young and healthy are less likely to be offered observation, out of concern that the cancer might become a problem over the next 20 or 30 years.

 Observation and active surveillance are reasonable options for some men with slow-growing cancers because it is not known if treating the cancer with surgery or radiation will actually help them live longer.
 In active surveillance, only men whose cancer is growing (and therefore have a more serious form of cancer) are treated.
 For some men. these treatments have risks and side effects that may outweigh their benefits.
 Other men are not comfortable with observation or active surveillance because the cancer might grow and spread, limiting treatment options and the possibility of treating the cancer successfully.
 Some men accept the possible side effects of treatments to try to remove or destroy the cancer.

 A few large studies have compared observation (watchful waiting) (where men were treated only if they developed symptoms from their cancer) and surgery for early-stage prostate cancer, but the evidence from these studies has been mixed.
 Some have found that men who have surgery might live longer, while others have not found a difference in survival.